magnitopic/WebExperiments/README.md

 # About this project
 This proyect was made for me to lear NodeJS, Express, MongoDB... and any future web technology that I throw into the mix.
 Each page in this website has it's own gimmick wich helps me learn a new technology or service.

+You can see this poryect deployed in Heroku: https://limitless-refuge-99811.herokuapp.com/
 # Install
 For ease of use you can run the project in Docker.
 ## Install Docker